This topic refers to different type of policing in fantastical scenarios. The bulk of the entries can be divided between two types:-

 On the opposite side of the coin, R.O.T.O.R.
 (1988), The Last Sentinel (2007) and Chappie (2015) feature robots designed for law enforcement that proceed to go amok.
 There is also a group of films such as Blade Runner, Runaway (1984), Patlabor: The Mobile Police (1989) and I, Robot (2004) that concern police units tasked with stopping amok robots.
 Tokyo Gore Police (2008) features a future police force battling bio-mechanoid mutations.

 One of the more unique scenarios was Minority Report (2002), which imagines a future where precognitives can see crimes before they occur and suspects are arrested for unlawful acts they will commit in the future.
 Similar predictive methods appear also in tv’s Person of Interest (2011-6) and Psycho-Pass: The Movie (2015).
+The Last Days of American Crime (2020) concerns the introduction of a device that broadcasts pain to anybody whose is thinking criminal thoughts.

 Anon (2018) is also a fascinating work set in a world where mass surveillance is the norm and of the efforts to catch a criminal who is able to evade the system.
 The Purge (2013) and sequels depict a future that deals with law enforcement by ironically the complete lack of it – allowing one night per year where all crime is permissible.